Ryan O'Reily: Season 2

-O’Reily is diagnosed with breast cancer and undergoes chemotherapy under Dr. Gloria Nathan.
-He develops romantic feelings for her and arranges for his brother to kill her husband.
-Cyril is subsequently imprisoned in Oz, where he is sexually assaulted by Schillinger and the Aryan Brotherhood.
-In exchange for his brother's release, Ryan eventually confesses to orchestrating Preston Nathan’s murder, leading to his own indictment.
+O'Reily is diagnosed with breast cancer and undergoes chemotherapy under Dr. Gloria Nathan.
+He develops romantic feelings for her and arranges for his brother to kill her husband, Preston.
+Cyril is subsequently caught and imprisoned in imprisoned in Oz, where he is sexually assaulted by Schillinger and the Aryan Brotherhood.
+McManus refuses to house Cyril in the same Unit as Ryan.
+He also reveals to the Sicilians that Kepekime Jara, a Nigerian witch doctor and Simon Adebisi who is going through heroin withdrawal regularly converse.
+Antonio Nappa who is leading the Sicillians, has Jara killed in retaliation for killing his friend Nino and causing his Godson (Nino's son) to have a traumatic mental breakdown.
+Adebisi, ends up in the psych unit with Scibetta.

+When Miguel Alvarez is bullied into attacking and blinding a guard to get into the good graces of Latino leader El Cid.
+Ryan is found to be the only blood type to match, using this as leverage to save Cyril from Schillinger.
+In exchange for his brother's transfer, Ryan eventually confesses to orchestrating Preston Nathan’s murder, leading to his own indictment in the crime.
+Adding further time to his sentence so Cyril is not alone, to cope with life in Oz.
+It is also revealed that Cyril's brain damage was caused by Ryan's actions, when he instigated a fight with the partner of an ex fling.
+This lead to Ryan feeling guilty and was a catalyst in causing his destructive alcohol fuelled binge which caused his incarceration.

 Season 3

 O’Reily allies with Beecher and Chris Keller against Schillinger.
-When Schillinger’s son Andrew arrives in Oz, he pressures him into buying drugs, and later tortures him for refusing.
-After Andrew publicly humiliates his father and the Aryan Brotherhood by renouncing beliefs on racial supremacy, Schillinger gives him heroin, resulting in his overdose and death.
+When Schillinger’s son Andrew arrives in Oz, O'Reilly intends to cause him to overdose until Beecer pitches an alternative idea, he pressures him into buying drugs, and later tortures him for refusing.
+After Andrew publicly humiliates his father and the Aryan Brotherhood by renouncing their racism, Schillinger gives him heroin, resulting in his overdose and death.

 O’Reily also develops a friendship with the new CO supervisor, Sean Murphy.
-During Murphy’s inmate boxing tournament, O’Reily ensures Cyril’s victory by drugging his opponents, James Robson, Miguel Alvarez, Chucky Pancamo, and Hamid Khan, with chloral hydrate.
-He then orchestrates the death of William Cudney, who threatened to expose his actions.
+During Murphy’s inmate boxing tournament, O'Reily ensures Cyril's victory by drugging his opponents, James Robson, Miguel Alvarez, Chucky Pancamo, and Hamid Khan, with chloral hydrate.
+He then orchestrates the death of William Cudney, who threatened to expose his actions, by hiring Russian hitman Yuri Kosygin to commit the crime.

 At the end of the season, Oz is forced into lockdown because of racial unrest due to Cyril's defeat of Khan.
+Murphy catches O'Reily as he is about to contaminate the water, but does not report him as on the condition he does not do it again.
+Ryan comes up with an alternative plan, by triggering Cyril's anger at their abusive father's upbringing effecting his anger, causing Cyril to unintentionally beat Khan so severely that he is left brain damaged and on life support, until his wife orders him removed so he can die peacefully.